Subscribe to our email newsletter

 Mr Hewer said: “I am very pleased to become patron of Pancreatic Cancer Action.
 After meeting Ali, I was hugely impressed by the charity’s approach and ambition.
 I’m aware first hand, through the loss of a family member and a number of close friends, of the devastating impact of a pancreatic cancer diagnosis, and I know that so much more needs to be done to improve survival rates for patients.
 The charity is determined to achieve this by focussing on early diagnosis and making the public and medical community more aware of the symptoms and risks.”

 The BAFTA and Golden Globe award winning actor has a deeply personal experience of pancreatic cancer as his mother Fynvola became seriously ill and sadly died from the grim disease in 2001.
 Hugh Grant has starred in many well known and successful box office hits including Notting Hill, Bridget Jones’ Diary and About A Boy.
-He is currently involved in the new 3D animated movie The Pirates!: Band of Misfits.

 Ali Stunt, CEO of Pancreatic Cancer Action explains, “We are so delighted that Hugh Grant has agreed to lend his support to our charity and become our patron.
 Hugh is an internationally recognised film star but also someone who has experienced the tragedy of the illness.
 He totally supports our aim which is to make more people aware of the symptoms of pancreatic cancer enabling early diagnosis in time for surgery, currently the only cure.”